albusdemens/TiGraMa/README.md

     * Run `./fits_correction source_folder/example_file.fits destination_folder`

-   To use the code from a Linux computer, it should be enough to change the path to `cfitsio` in the `Makefile` and in the `.h` files, and `clang++` to `g++`
+   To run the code on a Linux machine, change the path to `cfitsio` in the `Makefile` and in the `.h` files, and `clang++` to `g++`

    0.2.
 Calculate, from the open beam collected before and after the measurements, the open beam for the considered projection.
 Script: `Estimate_OB_no_median.m`

    0.3.
 Divide the collected dataset by the corresponding open beam.
 Script: `OB_correction.m`, which calls `OB_correction_function.m`

    0.4.
 Normalise using a rolling median.
-Code: `Correction_background.m`, which calls `Correction_background_function.m`
+Script: `Correction_background.m`, which calls `Correction_background_function.m`

    Step 0.1 should run on a laptop (with data on an external drive) before uploading data to a server, where the more computationally consuming steps (0.2 to 0.4) run using Matlab.

 1. Filter the frames using a signal enhancement filter, such as Murofi <sup>[1](#myfootnote1)</sup> (not included in TiGraMa)

-2. Isolate the extinction spots with the desired area.
+2. Isolate the extinction spots with the selected area.
 Script: `2_Blobs_detector.m`, which calls `2_Blobs_detector_function.m`

 *The next steps are computationally intensive.
-You should probably transfer your data to a HPC machine*
+You should run them on an HPC machine*

-3. Divide the blobs by projection using `3_Divide_blobs_proj.sh` or something similar
+3. Divide the extinction spots by projection using `3_Divide_blobs_proj.sh` or something similar

-4. For each projection, calculate the similarity between different blobs.
+4. For each projection, calculate the similarity between different extinction spots

    * Scripts: `4_Blobs_similarity.m`, which calls `4_Blobs_similarity_function.m`  and `4_Shape_comparison_function.m`

    * Output: files in `Results_blobs_comp/`.
-There are two types of output: the files in `Map_blobs/` list the properties of the blobs, and the files in `List_minima/` list the parameters used to measure how similar two blobs are
+The files in `Map_blobs/` list the properties of the blobs and the files in `List_minima/` list the parameters used to measure how similar two blobs are

-5. Using the angular parameters in `List_minima/` combine similar blobs using `5_Track_lambda.m`, which calls `5_Track_lambda_function.m`.
-Output: `Lambda_IM_before_HT.txt`, listing the properties of the combined images, and the combined images, stored in `Comb_blobs/`
+5. Using the angular parameters in `List_minima/` combine similar extinction spots using `5_Track_lambda.m`, which calls `5_Track_lambda_function.m`.
+Output: `Lambda_IM_before_HT.txt`, listing the properties of the combined images, and the combined images, stored in `Comb_blobs/`.
 Approximately, the number of extinction spots per projection should be the same

-6. Separate the combined images in folders (one per projection) using `6_commands_sim_diff_lambda.sh`
+6. Separate the combined extinction spots in folders (one per projection) using `6_commands_sim_diff_lambda.sh`

-7. Export the information relative to the images in `Comb_blobs/` using `7_Extract_data_Comb_blobs.m`.
+7. Export the information relative to the spots in `Comb_blobs/` using `7_Extract_data_Comb_blobs.m`.
 Output: `Data_blobs.txt`

-8. Plot the distribution of the number of extinction spots per projection.
+8. Plot the distribution of extinction spots per projection.
 Script: `8_Plot_blobs_distr.m`

-9. Clean the set of combined images by considering the centre of mass of the combined extinction spots.
-This is done by considering a series of cylinders, and for each cylinder combining the spots within it that have similar area (A_min > 0.5*A_max).
+9. Clean the set of combined extinction spots by considering their centre of mass.
+This is done by considering a series of cylinders, and for each cylinder combining the spots with centre of mass within it that have similar area, with condition A_min > 0.5*A_max.
 Additional operations are performed to avoid repetitions

    * Scripts: `9_IM_comb_2.m`, which calls `9_Funct_im_comb_2.m` and `9_Funct_clean_blobs.m`

    * Output: `Data_blobs_final.txt` and `Image_combination_before_HT.txt`

-10. Considering a rolling interval, group the extinction spots using the Hough transform.
+10. Considering a rolling interval, group the extinction spots relative to the same grain using the Hough transform.

    * Scripts: `10_Hough_trans_pol_rolling_final.m`, `10_Funct_HT_pol_rolling_final.m`, `10_Funct_HT_sec_Murofi_final.m`, `10_Funct_Hough_split_final.m`, `10_Min_max_fitting_function.m`.
 Structure: